🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 If you would prefer something more structured, Shadow Work for Beginners: A Gentle 30-Day Plan provides a supportive place to start.

-A gentle shadow work process often includes:
+A gentle shadow work practice often looks like:

 • Noticing emotional triggers or repeating patterns